 Parameter Description Check with ping Interval between checks A time period (in seconds) between regular checks of the hosts' availability.
 By default, the value 30 is specified.
-The value of this field should be higher than product of Waiting for response and Number of ping requests fields values.
-After a successful check the router keeps using the main connection.
-If the check fails, the router repeats it.
-After two failed checks the next operational connection from the list will be used as the default connection.
+The value of this field should be higher than product of Waiting for response and Number of attempts fields values.
+Several ping requests are sent to check the hosts.
+After a successful attempt the router keeps using the main connection.
+After several failed attempts the next connection from the list is enabled.
 Waiting for response A time period (in seconds) allocated for a response to one ping request.
-Number of ping The number of ping requests sent for each check.
-Number of ping requests A check is considered failed in case none of the sent ping requests receive a response.
+Number of attempts A number of failed attempts to check the health of a connection after which the next connection from the list is enabled.
 Hosts External IP addresses that the router will check for availability via ICMP ping mechanism.
 Click the ADD HOST button, and in the line displayed, enter an IP address or leave values suggested by the router.
-To remove an IP address from the list, click the Delete icon $()$ in the line of the address.
+To remove an IP address from the list, click the Delete icon () in the line of the address.